aulin1/Image-Processing/README.md

 <li>Interface <strong>ImageProcessingCommand</strong> : a representation of a command in the
 Controller; contains method execute() which all commands which implements this interface includes.
+<li><strong>FilterCommand</strong> : an abstract class which represents a command that runs a filter over an image.
+<li><strong>ColorChangeCommand</strong> : an abstract class which represents a command that changes the color of an image.
+  <li><strong>BlurSharpenCommand</strong> : an abstract class which represents a command that changes the focus of an image.
+implements this interface includes.
 <ol>
 <li><strong>RedCompCommand/GreenCompCommand/BlueCompCommand</strong>: a function object which
 create a